arthurchoung/HOTDOG/external/README.md

 literals (array @[] and dictionary @{} syntax), blocks (needs libBlocksruntime), etc.

-GCC's Objective-C runtime is preferred because the code can be compiled on OS X Tiger (using Apple's runtime).
+GCC's Objective-C runtime is preferred on Linux for compatibility with older versions of OS X (and potentially NeXTSTEP).
 The new features are kind of nice, but not essential.

 Support for ARM was added by taking the objc_msgSend assembly routine from a newer version of libobjc2.